CHAOZHAO-1/Awsome-Multi-modal-based-PHM/README.md

 # Awsome-Multi-modal-based-PHM
-This is a reposotory that includes paper and code about Multi-Modal-based PHM.
+This is a reposotory that includes paper and code about Multi-Modal-based PHM (fault diagnosis and prognosis).

 # Contents
 - [Papers](#papers)